Kinuseka/GoGo-Downloader/README.md

 <font size="5"><b>Before you start the python program:</b></font>

--Make sure you have external storage permissions enable **This can be done by doing:**
+-Make sure you have external storage permissions enabled **This can be done by doing:**

+**Termux:**
 ```
 termux-setup-storage
 ```

 -Make sure you are on the same directory as the program's